IrKor/IrKor/README.md

 ### 👋 Hi there!
-💻 I am a Python developer with 7 years of experience as a QA, and I am looking for a job. \
+💻 I am a Python AQA Engineer with 7 years of experience. \
 🔭 I’m currently learning Django.
 FastApi will be next.

 🛠   ***Python · Django · RabbitMQ · pytest · Git · SQL · Linux***